Paul-Clue/reactLibrary/README.md

 - HTML, CSS and JavaScript
 - React and Redux
-- Node.js, eslint and stylelint
+- Node.js, eslint and stylelint linters

 ## Live Demo